Central Place Theory (CPT) – a locational theory

-Marketing Principle (K=3): As per this the market area of a higher order occupies one-third (1/3 part) of the market area of each of the consecutive lower size place(node) which lies on its neighbor; the lower size nodes (6 in numbers and 2nd larger circles) are located at the corner of a largest hexagon around the high-order settlement.
+Marketing Principle (K=3): As per this the market area of a higher order occupies one-third (1/3 part) of the market area of each of the consecutive lower size place(node) which lies on its neighbour.
+The lower size nodes (6 in numbers and 2nd larger circles) are located at the corner of the largest hexagon around the high-order settlement.
 Each high-order settlement gets 1/3rd of each satellite settlement (which are 6 in total), thus K = 1 + 6×1/3 = 3.

 Transport Principle (K=4): This provides for most efficient transport network.
-In this case, high order place half of the market area of 6 neighboring lower order places located on the edge of the hexagon formed by high order settlement.
-There are maximum central places possible located on the main transport routes connecting the higher order center.
+High order place half of the market area of 6 neighbouring lower order places located on the edge of the hexagon formed by high order settlement.
+There are maximum central places possible.
+These are located on the main transport routes connecting the higher order center.
 The transportation principle involves the minimization of the length of roads connecting central places at all hierarchy levels.
-In this system of nesting, the lower order centres are all located along the roads linking the higher order centres.
+In this system of nesting, the lower order centers are all located along the roads linking the higher order centers.
 This alignment of places along a road leads to minimization of road length.
-However, for each higher order centre, there are now four centres of immediate lower order, as opposed to three centres under the marketing principle.
+However, for each higher order center, there are now four centers of immediate lower order, as opposed to three centers under the marketing principle.

 Administrative Principle (K=7): According to K = 7 administrative principle (or political-social principle), settlements are nested according to sevens.
 The market areas of the smaller settlements are completely enclosed within the market area of the larger settlement.
 Since tributary areas cannot be split administratively, they must be allocated exclusively to a single higher-order place.
 Efficient administration is the control principle in this hierarchy.

-Criticism & limitations of Christaller’s Central Place Theory
+Criticism & limitations of Christaller’s central place theory